 The most resonant stories take time to uncover, and skill and experience to tell through different media.
 Each medium requires its own rhythm and unfolding to reach an audience emotionally as well as intellectually.
 Here are examples of a few of the ways I have worked with clients and led teams to harness the power of audio, images, and video, finding and telling powerful stories on the radio, on stage, as podcasts, and on social media.

-A single-voiced Aha Moment produced for Studio 360 from Julie's interview with Steven Holl, who talks about falling in love with the Pantheon.
+A single-voiced Aha Moment produced for Studio 360 from my interview with Steven Holl, who talks about falling in love with the Pantheon.

 An interview episode from the PRX podcast Totally Cerebral.
 Host Wendy Suzuki, a neuroscience professor at NYU, talks with Neal Cohen about his class at University of Illinois on amnesia and pop culture.

 When Watershed Center for the Ceramic Arts decided to honor Wayne Higby, Jack Troy, and Paula Winokur, they asked me to create podcasts about these legendary artists and their work.

 If you have the good fortune to spend time with ceramic artists in their 8th and 9th decades, you quickly venture into deep conversations on subjects we all ponder – about wisdom, loss, the passion to create, and where we find meaning.

 Watershed Legends Wayne Higby, Jack Troy, and Paula Winokur welcomed us into their studios and homes for our new podcast series, which I had the great pleasure to host and produce.
 These three artists reveal for us creative lives full of beauty, challenge, and inspiration as they talk about clay, making, and life.

 Capturing live events on video is also powerful for sharing resonant ideas.
 I loved working with Andrew Solomon as he prepared for his TEDxMet talk, which has been viewed more than 8 million times.